 What Addiction Treatment Options Are Available?

-Fortunately, treatment options for substance abuse are available to prevent any long-term effects of Xanax abuse and protect the brain from damage.
+Fortunately, treatment options for substance abuse are available to prevent any long-term effects of Xanax on the brain.
 At Tulip Hill Recovery, addiction treatment begins with withdrawal.

 Upon completing detox, the patient will undergo treatments that reduce psychological dependence.
 During their time at Tulip Hill, they will have a personalized treatment plan which may involve therapy or counseling to help them develop coping strategies and maintain sobriety.